-Athletic: Intercollegiate sports include men's soccer, cross-country, indoor and outdoor track, tennis, golf, baseball, and basketball; and women's soccer, cross-country, track, tennis, golf, softball, volleyball, and basketball.
+Athletic: Intercollegiate sports include men's soccer, cross-country, indoor and outdoor track, tennis, golf, baseball, and basketball; women's soccer, cross-country, track, tennis, golf, softball, volleyball, and basketball; co-ed e-sports, dance, and cheer.
 The University is a member of the National Association of Intercollegiate Athletics and the Kentucky Intercollegiate Athletic Conference.
 The University competes on both a regional and national basis.
-Brescia also offers a variety of intramural sports, including volleyball, basketball, corn hole, pool, ping pong, badminton, , football, soccer, and tennis.
+Brescia also offers a variety of intramural sports, including volleyball, basketball, corn hole, pool, ping pong, badminton, football, soccer, and tennis.

 Creative: Students can develop other talents by writing for the student newspaper or literary magazine; singing in choral groups or playing in ensembles; and getting involved in campus photography, Clay Club, or theatre productions.